logo

 Advertisement

-Grandma’s handwriting, neat and familiar, danced before my eyes:
+Grandma’s handwriting danced before my eyes:

 For illustration purposes only | Source: Midjourney